usseif97/Meals-Time/README.md

 A new Flutter project.

-it's Android App used for discoveing new meals & location of Restaurants
+it's Android App used for discoveing new categories of meals with their ingredients and steps.